 Darald and Juliet Libby Professor

 Professor Cathleen Kaveny, a scholar who focuses on the relationship of law, religion, and morality, joined the Boston College faculty in January 2014 as the Darald and Juliet Libby Professor, a position that includes appointments in both the department of theology and the law school.
-A member of the Massachusetts Bar since 1993, Professor Kaveny clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit and worked as an associate at the Boston law firm of Ropes & Gray in its health-law group The first faculty member to hold such a joint appointment, Professor Kaveny teaches in both the Theology Department and the Law School at Boston College.
+She is the first faculty member to hold such a joint appointment.
+A member of the Massachusetts Bar since 1993, Professor Kaveny clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit and worked as an associate at the Boston law firm of Ropes & Gray in its health-law group.

 Professor Kaveny has published over a hundred articles and essays, in journals and books specializing in law, ethics, and medical ethics.
 She serves on the masthead of Commonweal as a regular columnist.
 Her book, Law’s Virtues: Fostering Autonomy and Solidarity in American Society, was published by Georgetown University Press in 2012.
 It won a first place award in the category of “Faithful Citizenship” from the Catholic Press Association.
 She is currently completing a book entitled Prophecy without Contempt: An Ethics of Religious Rhetoric in the Public Square.